gwiam/awt_atoyom/porting_legbot.md

         - but if the syntax of move_toward is <direction> and <amount> then this is bullshit
     - onto coroutines...
         - in EnemyShootBullet a coroutine is started to do the firing routine
+        - StopBeforeWarning interrupts coroutine between preparing to shoot and flashing the warning
+            - if you keep breaking line of sight the bot will just follow you around without warning or shooting
+            - alternatively I could check if player is still in line of sight after the preparation timer runs out
         - maybe Await is a fitting equivalent? yield for sure isn't
             - a tutorial shows a timeout which is perfect for what I need
             - it keeps piling on so I am not using it correctly